athena-framework/website/docs/README.md

 This allows for easy linking between the two when applicable.
 It does however leverage some conventions that are helpful to understand when reading the documentation.

-The navigation bar towards the top of the screen includes a tab for each component representing that component's API documentation.
+When scrolled to the top of the page, the navigation bar includes a tab for each component representing that component's API documentation.
 The `Manual` tab is the contextual documentation for the framework.
 This includes higher level framework level information, such as its architecture, guides, tutorials, and how each component is integrated if applicable.